The modern-day buyer is inundated with influences from many angles.

 Google offers the most comprehensive means of creating ad sequences.
 The video sequencing ad format they offer allows you to choose a sequence of video ads to appear in a specific order once a user has seen (at least 5 seconds), viewed (at least 30 seconds) or skipped the first ad, and allows you to create flows for each eventuality.

 As you can see from the example flow below, Google’s video ad sequencing allows you to customise the flow to respond to how a user has interacted with your ads.
-You can determine the next video a user will see if they viewed the previous ad, and can also choose a different ad as the next step if they skipped the previous ad.
+You can determine the next video a user will see if they viewed the previous ad.
+You can also choose a different ad as the next step if they skipped the previous ad.

 Adidas used a structured video ad sequence to instigate a 317% lift in product interest (Think With Google).
 Their first video in the sequence featured a long-form ‘hero’ video that followed the journey of leading football players.
 This first video aimed to tell a story, putting their new product into context.